 Khwai Bush Camp: Our full report

-Khwai Bush Camp is small, intimate and independently owned.
-It is a relatively simple camp, a mere 15 minutes’ drive from its sibling, Khwai Tented Camp.
+It's a small, intimate and independently owned camp with a relatively simple design.
 We popped in for a very brief visit in November 2019 while staying at Khwai Tented Camp, so it was a little difficult to get a feel for the camp, but we would expect it to be run in a similar vein to its sister camp.

 The camp itself overlooks the Khwai River and the wildlife-rich Moremi Game Reserve.
 The river is a big draw for wildlife, especially in the dry season,from May to October.
 Birdlife is abundant too and many species can be spotted in front of the camp.
 The surrounding area comprises various eco-systems – from forests to grasslands and meandering rivers –resulting in some of the best wildlife viewing in Botswana.